Everything You Need to Know About Lien Positions and Seller Financing Transactions

-Sometimes, a borrower needs to borrow money from a second entity using the real property as collateral.
+Sometimes, a borrower needs to borrow money from a second entity, using the real property as collateral.

-Factors That Would Allow Lien Positions to Change
+Factors That Allow Lien Positions to Change

-For example, lets say a borrower has a first mortgage on their loan and a second home equity loan.
-However, they refinance their first mortgage to achieve a better rate.
-The lender providing the home equity loan would move into the first lien position by default.
+For example, let’s say a borrower has a first mortgage on their loan and a second home equity loan.
+If they refinance the first mortgage to get a lower rate, the lender providing the home equity loan would move into the first lien position by default.

 If a second lienholder wanted to move up into first lienholder position, their only recourse would be to pay off the full balance of the first lien.
-Even if they could afford to do this, why would they want to bother?
+Even if they could afford to do this, why would they bother?

-Most commonly, it’s because they aren’t getting paid by the borrower and want to initiate foreclosure proceedings.
+Usually, it’s because they aren’t getting paid by the borrower and want to initiate foreclosure proceedings.

 Lien Positions and Seller Financing